deriv-com/derivatives-trader/docs/charts/smartchart-adapter-milestone-claude.md

 This document provides a milestone-based tracker for implementing the derivatives-charts to smartchart-champion adapter migration.
 Each milestone includes deliverables, acceptance criteria, estimated effort, and dependencies.

-**Project Overview**: Migrate from derivatives-charts to smartchart-champion while maintaining backward compatibility through an adapter pattern that transforms existing Deriv WebSocket API calls into champion provider format.
+**Project Overview**: Migrate from derivatives-charts to smartchart-champion while maintaining backward compatibility through a consolidated adapter pattern that transforms existing Deriv WebSocket API calls into champion provider format using optimized transformations.

 **Total Estimated Timeline**: 3-4 weeks
 **Risk Level**: Medium (API transformation complexity)